wdawson/okta.github.io/_source/_use_cases/inline_hooks/index.md

 ### JSON Payload Objects

 The JSON payload is where Okta provides specific information about the process flow that's being executed, so that your external service can evaluate the specific situation.
 Information is encapsulated in JSON objects.
 The set of objects sent depends on the type of inline hook you're using.
-Objects are defined in the specific documentation for each kind of inline hook.
+Objects are defined in the specific documentation for each type of inline hook.

 The objects providing this information are nested within a large object called `data`.

 Always included is a `data.context` object, providing context information.
-In general, `data.context` encapsulates Okta objects that your external service cannot affect, while objects in `data` outside of `data.context` encapsulate objects that your external service has the ability to affect by means of the commands it sends in its response.
+In general, `data.context` encapsulates Okta objects that your external service cannot affect, while objects in `data` that are outside of `data.context` encapsulate objects that your external service does have the ability to affect, by means of the commands it sends in its response.

 ## The Response